Stem Cell Transplant Basics

 The Stem Cell Collection Process for Autologous Stem Cell Transplant Patients

 This video provides an overview of the stem cell collection process for autologous stem cell transplant patients.
-It will help patients prepare for their peripheral blood stem cell collection (PBSC), in which their own stem cells are collected and returned to after receiving conditioning chemotherapy.
+It will help you prepare for your peripheral blood stem cell collection (PBSC), in which your own stem cells are collected and returned to you after receiving conditioning chemotherapy.

 What are the types of stem cell/bone marrow transplant?